Designing for How We Learn: One Simple Mantra

 • Introverts, who make up as many as 33% of learners, find it more challenging than extroverts to process large amounts of stimuli at once.

-Thus many students have enough to contend with, without the learning environment compounding the problem.
-There are several technical factors within the classroom that can aid or hinder students’ ability to hear.
-The most basic factor is reverberation time, or the amount of time it takes for sound to decay 60 decibels from its initial level.
-When reverberation time is too long, the instructor is talking while her words from a few seconds ago are still echoing around the room, thus students are fighting to hear clearly.
-The new LEED v4.0 for Schools recommends reverb time of 0.4 seconds, yet in many classrooms reverb time is over 1 second.
+Thus, many students have enough to contend with without the learning environment compounding the problem.
+Several technical factors within the classroom can aid or hinder students’ ability to hear.
+The most basic factor is reverberation time or the amount of time it takes for sound to decay 60 decibels from its initial level.
+When the reverberation time is too long, the instructor talks while her words from a few seconds ago still echo around the room.
+Thus, students are fighting to hear clearly.
+The new LEED v4.0 for Schools recommends a reverb time of 0.4 seconds, yet reverb time is over 1 second in many classrooms.

-Simply putting acoustical ceiling tiles in a room with otherwise hard surfaces is not going to be sufficient to provide appropriate acoustics.
-Carpet and other sound absorbing materials, adding acoustic treatments on walls that are coordinated with screens and whiteboards, and attenuation of noisy HVAC systems and other outside noise sources are all tools to enhance the acoustic properties of a learning environment.
+Installing acoustic ceiling tiles in a room with otherwise hard surfaces is insufficient to provide appropriate acoustics.
+Carpet and other sound-absorbing materials, adding acoustic treatments on walls coordinated with screens and whiteboards and attenuating noisy HVAC systems and other outside noise sources are all tools to enhance the acoustic properties of a learning environment.

 Do & Remember